 If you or a loved one is struggling with substance use, the idea of simply quitting cold turkey can be tempting.
 However, quitting some drugs—including benzodiazepines, fentanyl, and alcohol—without medical intervention can be dangerous, even deadly.
-This is where detoxification treatment enters the picture.
-Detox can allow those dealing with substance use issues to clear their body of drugs or alcohol in a safe environment.
+This is where professional detoxification treatment enters the picture.
+Through proper medical supervision at alcohol detox centers or drug detox programs, the detoxification process allows those dealing with substance use issues to safely clear their body of drugs or alcohol.

 Jump Ahead